zwets/mappet/README.md

 ## Background

-Mappet is the better [gene-cutter](https://github.com/zwets/blast-galley).
+Mappet is [gene-cutter](https://github.com/zwets/blast-galley) for reads.

 I wrote gene-cutter to solve the simple problem of excising a gene (or any region matching a template) from a nucleotide sequence, using only BLAST.
 Gene-cutter has the downside that it misses matches that straddle contigs.
-This could be solved by lowering the coverage threshold and stitching "overlap matches" together, but the more general solution is to use mapping.
+That could be solved by lowering the coverage threshold and stitching "overlap matches" together, but the more general solution is to use mapping.
 This is what `mappet` does.